dscig/sleeps_clustering/README.md

 # Clustering Insomnia Patterns by Data From Wearable Devices: Algorithm Development and Validation Study
 Implementation details including codes in Tensorflow and datasets from wearable devices, Fitbit Charge 2.
+You can find the orignal paper "Clustering Insomnia Patterns by Data From Wearable Devices: Algorithm Development and Validation Study" at the following link: https://mhealth.jmir.org/2019/12/e14473/.

+##### Please cite as:
+Park S, Lee SW, Han S, Cha M
+Clustering Insomnia Patterns by Data From Wearable Devices: Algorithm Development and Validation Study JMIR Mhealth Uhealth 2019;7(12):e14473
+DOI: 10.2196/14473
+PMID: 31804187

 ### Data